 Rosie Wyles was Leverhulme Early Career Research Fellow at the University of Nottingham in 2009-2011.
 Before that she studied Classics at Oxford, and obtained her PhD on the role of costume in the ancient performance reception of Euripides’ Telephus, Heracles and Andromeda from the University of London.

-She has been involved with the Archive for the Performance Reception of Greek and Roman drama, Oxford since 2004.
+She has been involved with the Archive of Performances of Greek and Roman Drama, Oxford since 2004.
 While at Nottingham, she co-edited The Pronomos Vase and its Context (2010) with Oliver Taplin and produced a monograph, Costume in Greek Tragedy (2011).
 She is currently Lecturer in Classical Literature and History at the University of Kent.
 She is a contributor to the Encyclopaedia of Greek Comedy and the Handbook to the Reception of Greek Drama.
-See our Publications page.

 Andreas Antonopoulos is post-doctoral fellow at the University of Patras in Greece.
-His research focused on ancient Greek satyr-play, and he is hosting a conference on this topic in July 2016, at which CADRE members are speaking.
+His research focused on ancient Greek satyr-play, and he hosted a conference on this topic in July 2016.

 He is currently preparing a new edition with translation and commentary of Sophocles’ fragmentary satyr-play Ichneutai (‘The Trackers’), the best preserved satyr-play after Euripides’ Cyclops, so is very significant for our understanding of a genre of Greek drama much less known than Tragedy and Comedy.
 The project is funded by a fellowship from the C. Carathéodory Programme for Postdoctoral Research.

-David Carter obtained his PhD, The Political Philosophy of Sophocles (supervised by Alan Sommerstein) from the University of Nottingham in 2002.
-He is currently Associate Professor of Classics at the University of Reading.
+David Carter obtained his PhD, The Political Philosophy of Sophocles (supervised by Alan Sommerstein), from the University of Nottingham in 2002.
+He is currently Head of ISLI at the University of Reading.

 His CADRE-related publications include The Politics of Greek Tragedy (2007) and Why Athens?
 A reappraisal of tragic politics (2011).
 He is a founder member and co-director of an international network on the Legacy of Greek Political Thought.
 His work focuses on the ancient Greek and modern theories of rights.